 'The Worst Is Not Behind Us': California Wildfires Continue To Burn

-Hundreds of buildings have been destroyed, thousands of acres of land have been scorched and at least six people have died in one of the worst series of wildfires in California's history.
+Hundreds of buildings have been destroyed, close to a million acres of land have been scorched and at least six people have died in one of the worst series of wildfires in California's history.

 More than 13,700 firefighters are battling nearly two dozen major fires throughout the state, fire officials said Saturday.
 Five broad areas of the state are on fire, and the largest blazes remain mostly uncontained.